MISLEADING ADVERTISING FAQS

 What are the penalties for misleading advertising?

-The potential penalties for contravening the criminal or civil misleading advertising provisions can be severe.
-Under the criminal misleading advertising provision (section 52) the potential penalties are, on indictment, a fine in the discretion of the court, imprisonment for up to fourteen years, or both.
-On summary conviction, the penalties are a fine of up to $200,000, imprisonment for up to one year, or both.
+Potential penalties for violating the Competition Act’s criminal or civil misleading advertising provisions can be severe.
+Under the criminal misleading advertising provision (section 52) the potential penalties are, on indictment, a fine in the discretion of the court, imprisonment for up to fourteen years, or both; and, on summary conviction, the potential penalties are a fine of up to $200,000, imprisonment for up to one year, or both.

-Under the general civil misleading advertising provision, penalties include judicial orders to: (i) cease the conduct, (ii) publish a corrective notice, and/or (iii) pay an “administrative monetary penalty” (essentially a civil fine) on the first occurrence of up to $750,000 for individuals ($1 million for each subsequent order) or $10 million for corporations ($15 million for each subsequent order) or (iv) make restitution to compensate consumers that have purchased a product.
+Under the general civil misleading advertising provision, penalties include judicial orders to: (i) cease the conduct; (ii) publish a corrective notice; and/or (iii) pay an “administrative monetary penalty” (essentially a civil fine) on the first occurrence of up to $750,000 for individuals ($1 million for each subsequent order) or $10 million for corporations ($15 million for each subsequent order); or (iv) compensate consumers that have purchased a product.

-In reality, the vast majority of misleading advertising matters are resolved by way of negotiated settlement, either by way of a consent agreement, in the case of civil reviewable matters, or a prohibition order, in the case of criminal matters.
+In reality, the many misleading advertising matters are resolved by way of negotiated settlement.
 In some cases, a misleading advertising matter may also be resolved voluntarily without formal proceedings being initiated.

 Are private actions possible?